PeiMeiLee/Rockbuster_OnlineVideoService_2020/README.md

 ## Notes
 - This project is part of my studies fo the Data Analytics Program at [CareerFoundry Boot Camp](https://careerfoundry.com) in 2023.
-- Both the project introduction and key questions and objectives are excerpted from the project brief document provided by the course.
+- Both the project introduction and key questions are excerpted from the project brief document provided by the course.